BenGhahramani/disagreement-aware-x2dfd/README.md

 X2‑DFD is an eXplainable and eXtendable deepfake detection framework built on MLLMs.
 It outputs both a binary verdict (real/fake) and concise, human‑readable explanations.
 At its core, X2‑DFD focuses on two principles:

-- **Prompt‑guided explainability.** We design prompts that steer the model to attend to the features it is naturally good at, and use the generated rationales to construct an explainable dataset.
+- **Prompt‑guided explainability.** We design prompts that steer the model to attend to the features it is naturally good at **(strong feature)**, and use the generated rationales to construct an explainable dataset.
-- **Extensibility via Specific Feature Detectors (SFDs).** We keep the system plug‑and‑play by supplementing hard, low‑level artifact cues (e.g., blending/diffusion trace) with dedicated detectors, further enhancing the model’s capability.
+- **Extensibility via Specific Feature Detectors (SFDs).** We keep the system plug‑and‑play by supplementing low‑level artifact cues (e.g., blending/diffusion trace) with dedicated detectors **(weak feature)**, further enhancing the model’s capability.

-A lightweight **LoRA** adapter is fine‑tuned on the constructed data for deployment.
-We also provide a **registry pattern** for experts/providers (see `src/EXPERTS_GUIDE.md`), and standardized JSON schemas/path rules for reproducible evaluation across datasets.

 <div align="center">
 <img src="figs/fig_framework_overview.png" alt="X2-DFD framework: experts + LLaVA reasoning pipeline" width="90%"/>